“For Random Learning Comes.”

 Every homeschooler, every life-long learner, knows this.
 Random learning comes from the strangest places.
 Not only from workbooks and educational materials, but from experience.
 And of course from this wonderful horrible tool, literally at our fingertips: the Internet, and the myriad of worlds we can access through it.

 Using the word “random” is fraught with peril.
 It’s used as an all-purpose sound to fill the void.
 As if people started out looking for a precise word, but then quickly gave up.
-Still, at its heart, ” random” means the same to us all.
+Still, at its heart, ” random” means the same thing to us all.
 Encountered by accident.
 Unintended and unsought.
 A card game comes to mind: the luck of the draw.
 Could there be value in things we come upon only by chance?

 Many of us were brought up to believe the opposite.
 That education was a deliberate, grueling, and often torturous process.
-Such suffering was to be endured for a greater good.
+Such suffering was to be endured to achieve a greater good.
 We became stronger by being bent to another’s will, by aligning even our thoughts to the logical constructs of a greater, purer, more developed, more organized mind.
 We were red hot metal being hammered into steel.

 To use another metaphor, like young, wild horses, we could only be of service to society if we allowed ourselves to be tamed.